traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise12b.make-tabs-pretty.answers.md

- 5. Change the tabs so that the active tab has a darker blue color (instead of fading back to white)
+ 9. Change the tabs so that they have a dark-grey background and white taxt

- 6. Change the tabs so thaty are rounded
+10. Change the tabs so thaty are rounded
-    Change the tabs so that they have a dark-blue to light-blue gradient When finished it should look like this:

 ```